 This nozzle should not extend beyond the body it is screwed into.
-SET FLUSH WITH CARBURETTOR BODY END FACE.
+SET FLUSH WITH CARBURETTOR BODY END FACE. (basically leave as received from the factory).

 Throttle Adjustment Screw (TAS)

 Gently shut off carburettor sliding body and slowly re-open by means of adjusting screw.